atcol/golden-layout-website/pages/tutorials/slickgrid.md

 ### A few things to look out for

 #### Defered grid creation
-In order to determine its initial size, SlickGrid measures the component that it is inserted to.
-When GoldenLayout creates the Component however it is not yet inserted into the DOM.
-The size of the element returned by `container.getElement()` is therefor zero.
+In order to determine its initial size, SlickGrid measures the component that it is inserted into.
+However, when GoldenLayout creates the Component it is not yet inserted into the DOM.
+The size of the element returned by `container.getElement()` is therefore zero.
 So rather than creating the Grid straight away we'll wait for the container's `open` event - at which point it's inserted into the DOM and ready to go.

 	var StockGridComponent = function( container, state ) {
 		...